cpearson3/bootsmooth-wordpress-uikit/README.md

 ### Does this theme support any plugins?

-bootsmooth-wordpress-uikit includes support for Advanced Custom Fields.
+This theme includes support for Advanced Custom Fields.

 ## Changelog

+### 1.0.1 - June 19 2016
+* Project name change

 ### 1.0 - April 29 2016
 * Initial release